 When it comes to New Year’s resolutions, eating better is at the top of our list.
 But which diet plan is the best?
-A panel of health experts — on behalf of U.S. News & World Report — reveal the top-rated diets for 2018.
+A panel of health experts — on behalf of U.S. News & World Report — reveal the top-rated diets.

 It is estimated that around 45 million people in the United States go on a diet each year, with weight loss being the primary goal.